 The Tayside Diabetes Handbook serves as the on-line reference manual for all healthcare professionals involved in the care and management of people with diabetes in Tayside.
 It contains locally developed guidelines, protocols, information and clinical advice based on the SIGN 116 Guideline and other relevant clinical and research evidence.
-The Handbook is intimately linked to the patient specific clinical information in the SCI-DC record in such a way that clinical staff in Tayside can instantly access relevant protocols and guidelines during the consultation

 The Handbook is maintained as a resource for the clinicians of Tayside and the Tayside Diabetes Clinical Network can take no responsibility for its use by others.